Class 10 Physics

 Geothermal Energy: The molten rocks from the inside of the earth are pushed in certain regions of the earth.
 Such regions are called the hot spots of the earth.
 When groundwater comes in contact with such hot spots, lot of steam is generated.
 This steam can be harnessed to produce energy.
 Many power plants in New Zealand and USA operate on geothermal energy.

-Nuclear Energy: Nuclear fission is the process during which two nuclei fuse to form one nucleus.
+Nuclear Energy: Nuclear fission is the process during which a nucleus breaks to form two nuclei.
 The process generates a huge amount of energy.
 This phenomenon is utilized in nuclear power plants.
 Nuclear power is safest for the environment but the risk of damage due to accidental leaks of radiation is pretty high.
 Further, storage of nuclear waste is a big problem because of potential risk of radiation involved.
 Nonetheless, many countries are using nuclear power in a big way.
 India too has built many nuclear power plants.
 Recent accidents in the nuclear power plants in Chernobyl and Japan have forced the policymakers to rethink about the nuclear power.